Event

 But what does this process look like, and where do companies start?
 What sort of actions can the cobalt industry take to cut emissions, and what sort of investment is needed to do so?
 What can policy makers do to work with companies to ensure a decarbonised cobalt industry?
 What does this process mean for the workers and communities affected by a changing cobalt industry?

-All of these questions – and many more – will be answered in Cobalt Institute’s upcoming report Cobalt for the Energy Transition: A Just Decarbonisation Pathway.
+All of these questions – and many more – will be answered in Cobalt Institute’s upcoming report A Just Cobalt Decarbonisation Pathway.
 The report will offer a vision of the cobalt industry’s carbon footprint between 2023 and 2050, the level to which it is possible to decarbonise in that time, the concrete actions that must be taken in order to decarbonise and the sort of investment needed to facilitate this, and the framework conditions required to complete the process of decarbonisation.
 It will also focus on impacts to workers and communities and explore the human rights risks that arise when pursuing decarbonisation, explaining how companies can extend their current human rights due diligence obligations to cover actions recommended in the report.
 We look forward to seeing you at the launch.

 Agenda